Liberty dollar (private currency): Post-conviction

 The conviction, which was seen as a victory for the government, has now defined as prohibiting the use of silver bullion, or any other metal coin or bar not issued under government authority, from being used as currency in commerce.
 The Silver Certificates issued by Liberty Services were not considered any form of counterfeiting or violation of law.

 Bernard von NotHaus's probation officer suggested he file for early release from probation after one year, and recommended the early termination to the court.
 Termination of probation was formally granted December 9, 2015 by U.S. District Judge Richard L. Voorhees.

 When asked about the government's motive for accusing him of terrorism, von NotHaus scoffed, "This is the United States government.
 It's got all the guns, all the surveillance, all the tanks, it has nuclear weapons, and it's worried about some ex-surfer guy making his own money?
 Give me a break!"

 Forfeiture trial

 The forfeiture trial was scheduled to resume Monday, April 4, 2011.
 Federal prosecutors were seeking to take roughly ±7 million worth or five tons in Liberty Dollars minted in gold and silver seized in 2007 from a warehouse by the FBI and USSS.

 Liberty Dollars are returned

 In 2017, a significant number of seized Liberty Dollars were returned to their owners after petitions were made to the court for this return.
-Bernard von NotHaus continues to honor redemption of silver to this day.